Sunshine Coast musician Drew Wilson is calling for an independent body to help make the local music industry fairer.

 Drew is a well-respected high school teacher and has lived on the Coast with his wife for 20 years.

-While there’s always more music on the cards for the father-of-two, Drew always makes time to help his fellow compatriots.
+While there is always more music on the cards for the father of two, he continues to support emerging artists.

-He wrote a song for emerging country musician Darcy Kate, which saw her break through as a nationally-recognised musician.
+He recently wrote a song for country musician Darcy Kate, helping her break through as a nationally recognised artist.

-The song reached number one on Australian Country Radio charts in August, with full rotation on local commercial radio.
+The track reached number one on the Australian Country Radio charts in August and received full rotation on local commercial radio.

 “I’d love to continue mentoring and supporting other Coast artists.”